So you want to know how to make money on Pinterest without a blog?

 In the example above, I have added the keywords ‘affiliate marketing,’ which is relevant to my niche, into the guided search tool.

-The keyword phrases populated underneath the search bar, starting from left to right, are in order of the most popular terms being search for right now.
+The keyword phrases populated underneath the search bar, starting from left to right, are in order of the most popular terms being searched for right now.

 With this in mind, Your keyword terms would be: